kean/NukeUI/README.md

     }
 }
 ```

-> **Important**.
-If you use `Image` for rendering, the view will no longer support animated image and video playback.

 When the image is loaded, it is displayed with a default animation.
 You can change it using a custom `animation` option.